 According to the Centers for Disease Control and Prevention’s National Vital Statistics Report on Births, Marriages, Divorces and Deaths, there were 65,817 marriages and 36,708 divorces in North Carolina in 2009.
 The high rate of divorce means that many people face navigating a divorce while owning a business.

-Cathy C. Hunt, attorney with Gailor, Hunt, Jenkins, Davis & Taylor in Raleigh shared information with Shop Talk about marrying and divorcing while owning a small business.
+Cathy C. Hunt, attorney with Gailor, Hunt, Davis & Taylor in Raleigh shared information with Shop Talk about marrying and divorcing while owning a small business.
 Here are her edited comments:

 Generally, if a person owns a business before marrying, that person will keep the business after a divorce.
 Although, it is valuable to prepare for marriage if you own a business.